-It’s important to not worry what people think about you, but that isn’t the case for your brand.
-Think of it this way; if your target audience doesn’t have a very good perception of your company, then there’s not much chance in them choosing it over your competitors.
+However, this isn’t the case for your brand.
+Think of it this way; if your target audience doesn’t perceive your brand well, then there’s not much chance of them choosing it over your competitors.

-By delving into your brand associations, you can see what your audience consider to be your strengths and weaknesses.
-You then know what needs to be worked on.
+By delving into your brand associations — the qualities, feelings, and characteristics that your brand brings to mind — you can see what your audience considers to be your strengths and weaknesses.

 4. Time on Website

-If people are leaving your site as soon as they land on it, it’s a sign that they simply aren’t interested.
-There are ways you can change this.
-Add lots of attention-grabbing content that appeals to them and shows them instantly that your site is the place to be.
+If users are leaving your site as soon as they land on it, it’s often a sign that they simply aren’t interested.
+For whatever reason, you haven’t been able to capture and hold their attention.

 5. Search Intent

-If people are searching for branded search terms, then it’s an indicator that your brand has a particularly good unaided brand awareness.
+If consumers are using branded search terms, then it’s a good indication that your brand has strong unaided brand awareness.

-While you are at it, you should see if there are any signs that people are trying to search for your site but aren’t discovering it.
-That might mean that you need to reconsider the keywords you are targeting with your current branding strategy.
+Bonus Tip: While you’re at it, check for any signs that consumers are trying to search for your site but aren’t discovering it.
+This might mean that you need to reconsider your current keyword targeting strategy.

 6. Brand Loyalty

-There are a few different ways to track loyalty, but the main ones are tracking its various elements: commitment, associations, trust, satisfaction, and repeat sales.
+There are a few different ways to track brand loyalty, but the main strategy is to track the following elements: commitment, associations, trust, satisfaction, and repeat sales.

 7. Social Listening

-Consumers want to spread the word about brands and companies that they love.
-So, you can be sure that those who love your work will be shouting about you on the likes of Twitter, Instagram, and Facebook.
+Consumers want to spread the word about brands and companies they love — meaning you can rest assured that those who enjoy your products will likely share their positive feelings on platforms such as Twitter, Instagram, and Facebook.

-But that is just one side of the story.
-If people have had bad experiences with your brand, then they might also take to their social media profiles to vent their frustration.
+However, that’s just one side of the coin.
+If consumers have negative experiences with your brand, they’re also likely to vent their frustration on social media.

-Being able to track all of the above brand metrics is all well and good, but there’s one thing missing: knowing exactly how many people are actually buying from you.
+Tracking the above-mentioned brand metrics is all well and good, but one thing’s still missing: knowing exactly how many consumers are buying from your brand.

 10. Returning Visitors

-Your website analytics should show you how much of the web traffic consists of returning visitors.
-Plenty of returning visitors show that you have strong brand loyalty, which should also correspond to its health.
+Your website analytics should show you what percentage of your web traffic is returning visitors.
+But why does that matter?
+Because lots of returning visitors mean you have strong brand loyalty — which directly correlates to brand health.

 11. Brand Score